Seniors Who have Done Extraordinary Things Are an Example To Us All

 • Fauja Singh was still completing marathons at age 104.

-• Hiromu Inada added biking and swimming to the marathon and finished an Ironman triathlon at age 85.
+• Speaking of geriatric exercise: Hiromu Inada added biking and swimming to the marathon and finished an Ironman triathlon at age 85.

 • John Glenn made a name for himself as a young astronaut, but also became the oldest astronaut when he returned to outer space at age 77.